TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 .. note::

-    `TYPO3 CMS` uses a "soft delete" approach for many tables.
+    `TYPO3 CMS`:pn: uses a "soft delete" approach for many tables.
 Instead of directly deleting a rows in the database, a field - often called `deleted` - is set from 0 to 1.
 Executing a `DELETE` query circumvents this and really removes rows from a table.
 For most tables, it is better to use the :ref:`DataHandler <tce-database-basics>` API to handle deletes instead of executing such low level queries directly.